ldkz2524/glacier-cli/README.md

 Progress
 --------
 *As i get into thinking about pricing model of Amazon Glacier, it seems as if it is impossible to calculate even the estimate of the pricing plan.
 The factors that make it almost impossible are the "peak billable rate" and timing.
-*Now when the user requests for retrieval the program displays how much the user have retrieved today and how much the user can retrieve for free
+*Now when the user requests for retrieval, the program will display how much data has been retrieved today and how much data will be retrieved by this request.
+And based on config's only free row, the program will retrieve. (so the only case the retrieval wouln't work is if the retrieval is not free and only_free row has yes as its value)
+*Now config stat command gives basic stats